iandddang/pondon_monitor/README.md

-# pondon_monitor
-Will be up updating soon.
+# pondon monitor by iandddang
-This program will send messages to discord when a new item is restocked.
+This program will send messages to discord when an item is added/restocked.